These 10 great bench press benefits are why the bench is one of the most popular exercises in the gym.

 Also, bench presses can be hard on your shoulders.

-Avoid shoulder pain during bench presses by always warming up first, using proper bench press form, and not lifting weights that are too heavy, too soon.
+Avoid shoulder pain during bench presses by warming up first, using proper bench press form, and not lifting weights that are too heavy or too soon.

 How to Properly Bench Press

-Get every bench press benefit with as few drawbacks and risks as possible by doing them correctly.
+Get all the bench press benefits with as few drawbacks and risks as possible by doing them correctly.

 Follow these step-by-step guidelines or ask a personal trainer for more information.